InitialCnotD/Test/README.md

 We will be using this to set the time for refresh "0 1 * * *" to let it refresh as 1am daily

 ---
+## Section 4: Charts and APIs
+We will be using the data directly from the site.
+API call as shown: https://api.covid19api.com/live/country/singapore

+Convert to Dataframe and then plot using matplotlib.

+We can see that the confirmed cases and death rate is following the same trend.
+For the recovered numbers, it follows the confirmed number after August 2021 However, the recovered number becomes 0 after August 2021

+---
 ## Section 5: Machine Learning
 We will be using the Random Forest Classifier for this problem
 ### Data Ingestion